kubewarden/rfc/rfc/0020-policy-group.md

 [examples]: #examples

 - As a user, I want to create a policy that is composed of other policies and is evaluated using a boolean expression.
+- As a user, I want to develop and test a policy group with the help of kwctl.

 # Detailed design